Definability of derivations in the reducts of differentially closed fields: Model theoretic properties of the reducts

-The unique generic $n$-type will be given by formulas of Morley rank $\omega \cdot n$.
+Similarly, the unique generic $n$-type is given by formulas of Morley rank $\omega \cdot n$.

-Now let us see whether $\mathcal{F}_{R}$ can have quantifier elimination or not.
-First notice that even when $R = \{ \mathbb{D} \}$ (the graph of $\D$), $\mathcal{F}_{R}$ does not admit quantifier elimination for $y=\D^2x$ is existentially definable but not quantifier-free definable.
+Now let us discuss the issue of quantifier elimination for $\mathcal{F}_{R}$.
+First notice that even when $R = \{ \mathbb{D} \}$, $\mathcal{F}_{R}$ does not admit quantifier elimination for $y=\D^2x$ is existentially definable but not quantifier-free definable.
 It turns out that this is a general phenomenon.

 \begin{corollary} If $R$ is non-algebraic and finite then the reduct $\mathcal{F}_{R}$ does not admit elimination of quantifiers. \end{corollary} \begin{proof} Suppose $R$ is not algebraic but $\mathcal{F}_{R}$ has quantifier elimination.
 Then any formula with one free variable must be equivalent to a Boolean combination of algebraic polynomial equations (in the language of rings) and formulas of the form